Mobile-first vs responsive design

 The second noticeable difference is the focus on user experience.

-While both approaches improve it, a mobile-first design is, as seen previously, thought for mobile users before anything else.
+While both approaches improve it, a mobile-first design strategy is, as seen previously, thought for smartphone users before anything else.

 It’s then perfectly suitable for digital solutions with a strong focus on a mobile-friendly audience.